Nabat Shir

 The Window - Exclusive Trailer

-An elderly woman begins to see her past through the window of her family home.
-She must confront life's choices and missed opportunities before the window closes forever.
+An overburdened woman, trapped by the expectations imposed on her, glimpses her past through the window of her family home.
+She must confront life’s choices and missed opportunities before the window closes forever.

 Awards